Joe-Collins-1986/minesweeper/README.md

    ![Rules Title](readme_assets/bugs/rules-title/rules%20title.png)

-   To resolve this and also improve the readabilty of the rules I split it over 2 pages which fixed the problem.
+   To resolve this and also improve the readability of the rules I split it over 2 pages which fixed the problem.

    <br>